bkaradzic/GENie/scripting-reference.md

 Managed : Enable Managed C++ (.NET).

+MinimalRebuild : Enable Visual Studio's [minimal rebuild feature][15].
+This will also disable multiprocessor compilation.

 MFC : Enable support for Microsoft Foundation Classes.

-MultiProcessorCompilation : Enable support for multiprocessor compilation in Visual Studio.
-Not compatible with minimal rebuild (enabled by default) and will disable it if used.

 NativeWChar, NoNativeWChar : Enable or disable support for the **wchar** data type.
 If no flag is specified, the toolset default will be used.